Pharyngitis in Children

 What is pharyngitis?

-What other signs and symptoms may occur with pharyngitis?
+What are the signs and symptoms of pharyngitis?

 - Cough, runny or stuffy nose, itchy or watery eyes

-- Whitish-yellow patches on the back of his throat
+- Whitish-yellow patches on the back of the throat

-- Tender, swollen lumps on the sides of his neck
+- Tender, swollen lumps on the sides of the neck

 - Nausea, vomiting, diarrhea, or stomach pain